Skip to content

 Stockton (and Witherspoon) were elected to the Congress to replace two other members after New Jersey learned that the delegates were against independence.
 Stockton, along with his friend, Witherspoon, signed the Declaration of Independence.
 Stockton was the first to sign for New Jersey.

-Stockton, when captured by the British where he was intentionally starved and subjected to freezing cold weather.
-After nearly five weeks of abusive treatment, Stockton was released on parole, his health was battered.
+Stockton, when captured by the British where, was intentionally starved and subjected to cold weather.
+After nearly five weeks of abusive treatment, Stockton was released on parole; his health was battered.
 He returned to his estate, Morven, in Princeton, which had been occupied by General Cornwallis during Stockton’s imprisonment.
-All his furniture, all household belongings, crops and livestock were taken or destroyed by the British.
+All his furniture, household belongings, crops, and livestock were taken or destroyed by the British.
 His library, one of the finest in the colonies, was burned.

 Stockton was buried in Stony Brook Quaker Meeting House Cemetery (470 Quaker Road, Princeton), where you’ll find a marker instead of a modern gravestone in his memory.